 - 4.1 Policies and procedures are in place to provide a comprehensive framework for the College and the Department with operational plans for development.
 Through interviews with the Dean, department's Chairperson and faculty, the Panel concludes that there are clear policies, procedures, and regulations that faculty members are familiar with.
 The Panel notes that the numerous committees ensure academic staff involvement in the implementation of relevant policies and procedures.
 During interviews, the Panel learnt that the implementation and continuous revision of these policies is mainly the responsibility of the QAAC.
 Implementation is managed through clear identification of responsibilities, with key roles at relevant levels.
 The Panel appreciates that a comprehensive and well-documented set of policies, procedures and regulations is in place.
-However, the Panel found that the Department of Mathematics has not formed the Programme Advisory Committee yet, although there is a clear university policy on this and the Quality Assurance Manual states that the programme team should seek feedback from the Programme Advisory Committee.
-In its interviews with senior management, the Panel was informed that this concern was raised several times but no follow-up action was taken to correct this non-compliance.
+However, the Panel found that the Mathematics Department of Mathematics has not formed the Programme Advisory Committee yet, although there is a clear university policy on this as stated in the Quality Assurance Manual.
+In its interviews with senior management, the Panel was informed that this concern was raised several times but no follow-up action was taken.
 Moreover, the Panel notes that the current staff workload exceeds what is stated by the university's policies.
-Hence, the Panel recommends that the College should implement a systematic mechanism to monitor the consistent adherence to adopted policies and ensure that actions are taken to address any noncompliance. - 4.2 Academic responsibilities are clearly defined at university, college, department, programme and individual courses' levels.
+The Panel recommends that the College should implement a systematic mechanism to monitor the consistent adherence to adopted policies and ensure that actions are taken to address any non-compliance. - 4.2 Academic responsibilities are clearly defined at university, college, department, programme and individual courses levels.
 The Dean and the department's Chairperson have key leadership roles in managing the programme.
 In addition, faculty members are actively involved in decision-making through a comprehensive structure of departmental committees that consider every academic and administrative matter, including curriculum, examinations, recruitment and promotion.
 The recommendations of these committees are discussed at the Department Council, which on the department level has the final role on all key academic decisions.
 The levels of responsibility are clearly defined in the SER and the relevant documents provided to the Panel.
-In addition, the interviewed academic and administrative staff and students were well-informed of the line of responsibilities in the Department.
-Based on information provided, together with interviews with various staff members, the Panel acknowledges that the leadership of the programme is effective and responsible.
+In addition, the interviewed academic and administrative staff and students where well informed of.
+Based on provided information, together with interviews with various staff members, the Panel acknowledges that the leadership of the programme is effective and responsible. - 4.3 The quality assurance for the university's operations and programmes is well documented in the 'Quality Manual' document and is implemented.
+For the BSSOR programme, there is evidence of this being used for quality improvement.
+The internal audit function conducted by the QAAC is an important component of the quality assurance management system and it plays an important role in monitoring the quality of the provision.
+There is evidence that portfolio reviews conducted by the QAAC have resulted in a series of commendations and recommendations for the programme.
+Many of the recommendations have been implemented and the department's Chairperson is responsible to follow up the progress on addressing these recommendations and identify any challenges that impede their implementation.
+The improvement plan developed for the programme further reflects the monitoring of the Quality Assurance (QA) system.
+During meetings with senior management, the Panel learnt that the QA management system is monitored by systematic reporting upwards through committees, including the Department Accreditation Committee, Department Council and the College Accreditation Committee.
+The Panel appreciates the clear and effective quality assurance system in place that is implemented, monitored and evaluated across the College and specifically in the Department of Mathematics.